AindreaAjax/ML_Introduction/Statistics/02_Measures_of_central_tendency.md

 ### When to use?
 - It is a good measure of central tendency when the data is numeric, not skewed (such as uniform, normal or bimodal distribution) and does not have extreme outliers.

 ### Note: Here we've only discussed the arithmatic mean.
 There are also geometric and harmonic means.
-Get an introduction to geometric and harmonic means from [this YouTube video](https://www.youtube.com/watch?v=jXKYI7wyqp0&list=PLTNMv857s9WVStKLco6ZBOsfSGXzJ1L0f&index=2).
+Get an introduction to geometric and harmonic means from [this YouTube video](https://www.youtube.com/watch?v=jXKYI7wyqp0&list=PLTNMv857s9WVStKLco6ZBOsfSGXzJ1L0f&index=2) by zedstatistics.

 # The median